 Our first product, ZULRESSO, was approved by the U.S. Food and Drug Administration, or FDA, in March 2019 as a treatment for postpartum depression, or PPD, in adults, and was made commercially available commencing in June 2019.
 We may never be able to generate meaningful revenues from sales of ZULRESSO or revenues at levels or on timing necessary to support our investment and goals.
-Our revenues from sales of ZULRESSO have been negatively impacted by significant barriers arising from the complex requirements for treatment and, more recently, by the COVID-19 pandemic, and some or all of these factors are expected to continue to impact revenues negatively in the future.
+Our revenues from sales of ZULRESSO have been negatively impacted by significant barriers arising from the complex requirements for treatment and, more recently, by the COVID-19 pandemic and its disruptive impact on the U.S. healthcare system, including healthcare staffing shortages.
+Some or all of these factors are expected to continue to impact revenues negatively in the future.

 ZULRESSO is administered as a continuous infusion given over two and a half days.
-Because of the risk of serious harm resulting from excessive sedation or sudden loss of consciousness during the ZULRESSO infusion, ZULRESSO is currently approved for administration only in a medically-supervised healthcare setting that has been certified under a Risk Evaluation and Mitigation Strategy, or REMS, program and meets the other requirements of the REMS program, including requirements related to monitoring of the patient during the infusion.
-The actions required for a healthcare setting to be ready and willing to treat women with PPD are complex and timeconsuming.
+Because of the risk of serious harm resulting from excessive sedation or sudden loss of consciousness during the ZULRESSO infusion, ZULRESSO is approved for administration only in a medically-supervised healthcare setting that has been certified under a Risk Evaluation and Mitigation Strategy, or REMS, program and meets the other requirements of the REMS program, including requirements related to monitoring of the patient during the infusion.
+The actions required for a healthcare setting to be ready and willing to treat women with PPD are complex and time-consuming.
 These actions include becoming REMS-certified; achieving formulary approvals; establishing protocols for administering ZULRESSO; and securing satisfactory reimbursement.
 Sites must often negotiate reimbursement on a payor-by-payor basis under commercial coverage.
 These requirements have created significant barriers to treatment for women with PPD.
 We expect these barriers will continue to negatively impact ZULRESSO revenue growth, but we do not know the extent of the anticipated impact.
+These barriers have been compounded by the COVID-19 pandemic, its disruptive impact on the U.S. healthcare system, and other changes to the macroeconomic environment.

-The COVID-19 pandemic has compounded these barriers and further impacted sales of ZULRESSO in the U.S. The spread of COVID-19 in the U.S. resulted in a significant number of sites of care pausing treatment of new patients with ZULRESSO and potential new sites pausing site activation activities for a period of time.
-We believe concerns about exposure to the virus or its variants, as well as the disruption to the healthcare system in the U.S. caused by the pandemic, have also caused a significant reduction in the number of women with PPD seeking treatment with ZULRESSO and in physicians willing to prescribe it.
-We expect the significant adverse impact of the pandemic on ZULRESSO revenues to continue for the foreseeable future.
-Given the continuing nature of the pandemic, we cannot predict the length or scope of such continued adverse impact.
+The spread of COVID-19 in the U.S. resulted in a significant number of sites of care pausing, limiting or delaying treatment of new patients with ZULRESSO and potential new sites of care pausing site activation activities for a period of time.
+We believe that, at certain points during the pandemic, concerns about exposure to the virus or its variants caused a significant and sustained reduction in the number of women with PPD seeking treatment with ZULRESSO and in the number of physicians willing to prescribe it, and that difficulties in accessing treatment with ZULRESSO have now been compounded by healthcare staffing shortages and other changes to the macroeconomic environment as the pandemic has continued.
+Given continuing concerns about the COVID-19 pandemic across the country, and the resulting disruption in many locations to healthcare resources, including as a result of staffing shortages, we expect the significant adverse impact of the pandemic on ZULRESSO revenues, and our results of operations from sales of ZULRESSO, to continue for the foreseeable future.
+Given the ongoing nature of the COVID-19 pandemic and the sustained disruption to the healthcare system in the U.S., we cannot predict for how long and to what extent ZULRESSO sales will be adversely impacted.